Aircloak/aircloak/air/docs/content/diffix.md

 - [Generate DB query](#generate-db-query) (Answer perturbation prep)
 - [Handle DB answer](#handle-db-answer) (Answer perturbation)

-## Database
+## Database configuration

 The database consists of tables.
 Tables have *columns* and *rows*.

-Tables may be *personal* or *non-personal*.
+Each table must be configured as being *personal* or *non-personal*.
 Personal tables contain user data that must be anonymized, whereas non-personal tables contain other data.
-Whether a table is personal or non-personal is determined by configuration.

-One column in each personal table must be configured as the `uid` column.
+One and only one column in each personal table must be configured as the `user_id` column (often referred to as the `uid` in this document).
 This identifies the entity that must be protected (typically but not necessarily a natural person).

+By default, the `user_id` column of any table can be used as the key for the `JOIN (...)
+ON` criteria for joining two tables.
+Any other `JOIN (...)
+ON` criteria must be explicitly configured.
+The cloak will only allow joins using configured columns (see [Illegal JOINs](#illegal-joins)).

 # Initialization of internal state